-While there can be several forms involved in advance care planning (POLST form, organ donations, etc.), there is no one right way to make an advance care plan.
+There can be several forms involved in advance care planning (POLST form, organ donations, etc.), but there is no one right way to make an advance care plan.
 Instead, focus on what matters to you (or your loved one), right now.
 The plans we make for ourselves at age 40 can be very different than what we want at age 85, and should be.
 And major life events like a new child, moving away, or important relationship changes should remind us to update our advance care plans.

-But these fairly comprehensive toolkits and guides can be helpful, in figuring out where to start:
+These fairly comprehensive toolkits and guides can be helpful, in figuring out where to start:

 It is a good idea (but not essential) to consider the kinds of medical procedures used to prolong life, and to decide whether we want them - or want them only if chances are good for an acceptable quality of life afterwards.
 There are links to information on comfort care, palliative care, and hospice (including at-home care) in the section of this guide on Options at the End of Life.
 Other specific details that might be important are: